JimSeker/AudioVideo/README.md

 `CameraXVideoDemo_kt` is using kotlin with the new CameraX for video recording.
 The video version of the cameraX APIs are beta, So they may change without notice or simply stop working

+`VideoCapture1` shows how to record video with Camera2 (API21+).  there is no playback of the video.

-`videoCapture2_1` Uses the camera2 to record videos and storages in public movie directory on the sdcard.
+`videoCapture2` Uses the camera2 to record videos and storages in public movie directory on the sdcard.
 It has bottomNavView so you can switch to a player and see the videos you have recorded this session.

-`VideoCapture3` shows how to record video with Camera2 (API21+).  there is no playback of the video.

 `VideoCaptureIntent` shows how to ask the video recorder (likely camera) to record for you and store in default directory, inside your app, or onto the sdcard using the mediastore.
 So no permissions are necessary.